reinhart1010/nix/docs/en/common/bitcoin-cli.md

 ---
 # bitcoin-cli

-Command-line client to interact with the Bitcoin daemon via RPC calls.
+Command-line client to interact with the Bitcoin Core daemon via RPC calls.
 Uses the configuration defined in `bitcoin.conf`.
 More information: <https://en.bitcoin.it/wiki/Running_Bitcoin#Command-line_arguments>.